Nonlinearity and Quantum Metrology in the Double-Morse Potential: Conclusion

 \section{Conclusion}

-In this work, we have addressed that the double Morse potential provides a practical and controllable platform for creating non-Gaussian quantum states.
+In this work, we have shown that the double-Morse potential provides a practical and controllable platform for creating non-Gaussian quantum states.
 The Wigner-function negativities show that when the asymmetry (width parameter) $\alpha$ is tuned, the ground state significantly deviates from Gaussianity and acquires prominent nonclassical properties.
-Quantitative measures of non-Gaussianity and non-classicality exhibit a monotonic relationship with each other over the examined parameter regimes, establishing an operational connection between these two resources in this model.
-The same control parameter also governs the state’s capacity to generate bipartite entanglement at a passive $50:50$ beam splitter: the entanglement potential $EP(\rho)$ grows with $\alpha$.
-It approaches a gentle saturation, with larger $x_0$ yielding uniformly higher output entanglement (Fig.~\ref{fig:EP_alpha}).
-No non-monotonic behavior is observed, indicating a broad and simple control landscape in which increased structural asymmetry reliably enhances the accessible nonclassical resources.\\
+Quantitative measures of non-Gaussianity and nonclassicality exhibit a monotonic relationship with each other over the examined parameter regimes, establishing an operational connection between these two resources in this model.